 Callie Bryan – Immunology & Kinase Drug Discovery

-Callie Bryan is a Senior Principal Scientist at Janssen R&D at Spring House PA.
-Upon completing her PhD at The Scripps Research Institute with Chi-Huey Wong and post-doctoral studies with Linda Hsieh-Wilson at CalTech, joined Amgen in Medicinal Chemistry where I worked in both the Neuro and Oncology space.
-Callie joined Genentech in 2012, focusing mainly on Oncology and Immunology and then moved to Janssen R&D at Spring House PA in January of 2020.
+Callie Bryan is a Senior Principal Scientist at Janssen R&D at Spring House, PA.
+Upon completing her PhD at The Scripps Research Institute with Chi-Huey Wong and post-doctoral studies with Linda Hsieh-Wilson at CalTech, joined Amgen in Medicinal Chemistry where she worked in both the Neuro and Oncology space.
+Callie joined Genentech in 2012, focusing mainly on Oncology and Immunology and then moved to Janssen R&D at Spring House, PA in January of 2020.

 Ron Li – General Medicine

 Ron Li is an internal medicine physician and Clinical Assistant Professor of Medicine (Hospital Medicine and Biomedical Informatics) at Stanford University School of Medicine.
 He is an attending physician on the university teaching service, where he cares for hospitalized patients and trains medical students and residents at Stanford Hospital.
 He is also the Medical Informatics Director for Digital Health and AI Clinical Integration at Stanford Health Care, where his work is centered around the design, implementation, and evaluation of novel digitally enabled systems of care delivery.
 He received his MD from Northwestern University and completed his residency in internal medicine and fellowship in clinical informatics at Stanford University School of Medicine.
 He is Board Certified in Internal Medicine and Clinical Informatics.

 Jacob Schwarz – Neuroscience Drug Discovery